Dynamic clustering for heterophilic stochastic block models with time-varying node memberships: Debiasing and kernel smoothing

 for some constant $c>0$ that depends on $c_1$, $c_2$, $c_3$, $c_\delta$, and $K$.
 If the asymptotic setting satisfies

 then the bandwidth $r^*$ minimizes the rate in Theorem \ref{thm:consistency} up to logarithmic factors. \end{corollary}

 Observe that $r^*$ in Corollary \ref{cor:bandwidth} captures an intuitive behavior.
 If the number of nodes $n$ or network density $\rho_n$ increases, then there is more signal in each network, reducing the bandwidth $r^*$.
 If the community switching rate $\gamma$ increases, there is less incentive to aggregate across networks, reducing $r^*$.
-Loosely speaking, observe that box kernel roughly averages over $O(r^*T)$ networks, meaning that the number of networks relevant for computing the community structure of network $t$ is approximately $O(\sqrt{T})$ networks if $\gamma$ and $n\rho_n$ (the expected number of edges per node) are held constant.
-This means the bandwidth grows slower than the total number of networks $T$, which is reasonable.
-Next, we state the resulting relative Hamming error stemming from this choice of bandwidth $r^*$.
+Loosely speaking, the box kernel roughly averages over $O(Tr^*)$ networks, meaning that the number of networks relevant for computing the community structure of network at time $t$ is approximately $O(T^{1/2})$ if $\gamma$ and $n\rho_n$ (the expected number of edges per node) are held constant.
+This means the bandwidth grows more slowly than the total number of networks $T$, which is reasonable.
+Next, we state the resulting relative Hamming error bound stemming from this choice of bandwidth $r^*$.
 In particular, we are interested in two regimes based on whether $r^*\rightarrow 1$ (i.e., averaging across all $T$ networks asymptotically) or $r^*\rightarrow 0$ (i.e., averaging across a smaller and smaller proportion of the $T$ networks asymptotically).

 \begin{corollary}[Slow community-changing regime] Given Assumptions \ref{ass:asymptotic}, \ref{ass:poisson}, \ref{ass:cluster_size}, and \ref{ass:connectivity_min_eig} for the model in Section \ref{sec:model}, and bandwidth $r^*$ defined in Corollary \ref{cor:bandwidth}, consider an asymptotic sequence of $\{n,T,\gamma,\rho_n\}$ where